 Answering those questions is often quite complex.
 Some companies, for example, need to service multiple end users (potential customers/existing clients/dealers, etc.), each with specific task goals and content expectations.
-The responsibility of web designer is to discover the right presentation and structure to foster positive outcomes.
-Having built several extremely large sites for newspapers, high-profile non-profits, I can assure it’s a daunting task.
+The responsibility of the web designer is to discover the right presentation and structure to foster positive outcomes.
+Having built several extremely large sites for newspapers and high-profile non-profits, I can assure it’s more than a daunting task.

 But, Summerfest isn’t burdened with that challenge.
 Its audience comprises two end users: attendees and potential attendees.
-Their common goal is to discover which of their favorite bands are playing, where they’re scheduled and on what day/time.
+Their common goal is to find which of their favorite bands are playing, where they’re scheduled to play and on what day/time.

 A Simple Usability Test

-Knowing that, take a look at Summerfest’s navigation bar below and ask yourself where you’d find details about where/when blues legend Buddy Guy is playing.
+Knowing that, take a look at Summerfest’s navigation bar below and ask yourself where you’d find info about where/when blues legend Buddy Guy is playing.